 The University is respectful of, and committed to the protection of the student's right to privacy.
-The University also has responsibility to insure that the welfare of persons on the campus, the educational and service functions of the University, and the property of the University receive adequate attention and protection.
+The University also has responsibility to insure that the welfare of people on campus, the educational and service functions of the University, and the property of the University receive adequate attention and protection.
 To these ends the Room Entry Policy is established.